-(2) At a general election, there must be a ballot for the candidates for each of the following offices:
+- (2) At a general election, there must be a ballot for the candidates for each of the following offices: President;

-- (a) President;

-- (b) Vice-President;
+- (a) Vice-President;

-- (c) Secretary;
+- (b) Secretary;

-- (d) Treasurer; and
+- (c) Treasurer; and

-- (e) each Regional Representative.
+- (d) each Regional Representative.

 Numbering

 (3) Each ballot shall be numbered consecutively, with each ballot number appearing on the ballot stub and the counterfoil.